 With an apple I will astonish Paris. — Paul Cezanne

 This time of the year, when cider presses across the country are squeezing day and night, is a good time to consider the bounty of apples we enjoy.
 We’re not talking about the stacks of Gala and Fuji and Granny Smith that decorate the produce sections of our local supermarkets.
-We’re talking about the heirloom apples we find in farmers markets and produce stands, and in our backyard gardens or those of our neighbors, apples with names like Grand Alexander, Cornish Gilliflower, and Macoun (pronounced “McCowan”), apples that taste nothing like the commercial fruits flooding grocery stores.
+We’re talking about the heirloom apple varieties we find in farmers markets and produce stands, and in our backyard gardens or those of our neighbors, apples with names like Grand Alexander, Cornish Gilliflower, and Macoun (pronounced “McCowan”), antique apples that taste nothing like the commercial fruits flooding grocery stores.
 These apples, with various origins and histories, are a link to our past as well as a direct connection to a heritage that may have been lost if not for some persistent and skilled fruit growers.

 Tom Burford is a seventh generation orchardist from Virginia.
 His family has been growing apples in the Blue Ridge Mountains since 1715.
 His 2013 book Apples of North America stirred up a lot of interest in America’s more obscure apples as well as introducing a lexicon of taste — sweetness, tartness, crispness, juice — that suggests the “tasting notes” that come with discussions of wine.
 This lexicon also has its negative terms — mealy, dry, flavorless ness — that are a lot easier to apply to the apples we buy in the grocery stores, especially after we’ve sampled heirloom apples that have amazing texture and a mix of sweet and tart.
 You can smell the difference.